-Most would dismiss the idea of 7 literal 24 hours days, as described in the book of genesis, as factual (except perhaps Ken Ham), and so Ken aside, one of the most popular views, one that I once personally embraced, is the thought that it is simply a metaphor, and that each day is a symbol that represents a geological age.
+Most people would dismiss the idea of 7 literal 24 hours days as described in the book of genesis as factual .. except perhaps Answers-in-Genesis Ken Ham.
+Ken aside, one of the most popular views, one that I once personally embraced, is the thought that it is simply a metaphor, and that each day is a symbol that represents a geological age.

 Is even this credible?

 I once used to think it was, but have since changed my mind.
 Let me now take you on a journey into Genesis so that you can see why this is the case.

 1 In the beginning God created the heaven and the earth.

 Now hold on a minute, there appears to be a huge discrepancy right here within the very first verse.
 We know that the universe is approx 13.7 billion years old and we also know that the earth is roughly (very roughly) 4.5 billion years old, so quite clearly science tells us that 9 billion years passed before the earth formed.
 This first verse states that it all happened at the same time, and that in the beginning God created both the earth and heaven concurrently.